metarhia/common/README.md

 - `fn:function`
 - `defVal` - default value
 - `value` (optional)

 Returns: result of `fn` or `defVal`

 ### Zipping several arrays into one
 `common.zip(...arrays)`
 - `arrays` - array of array

-Returns: array, length is minimal of input arrays length Element with index i of resulting array is array with elements with index i from input arrays
+Returns: array, length is minimal of input arrays length

+Hint: Element with index i of resulting array is array with elements with index i from input arrays

 ### Create array of replicated value
 `common.replicate(count, elem)`
 - `count:number` - new array length
 - `elem` - value to replicate

 Returns: array, replicated

 ### Zipping arrays using specific function
 `common.zipWith(fn, ...arrays)`
 - `fn:function` - for zipping elements with index i
 - `arrays:array of array`

 Returns: array

-Element with index i of resulting array is result of fn called with arguments from arrays
+Hint: Element with index i of resulting array is result of fn called with arguments from arrays

 ### Curries function until the condition
 `common.curryUntil(condition, fn, ...args)`